andyrobreid/mocad/README.md

 Think of this as a means to have gui's for steps in the design.
 No need to suppress features like in typical CAD packages.
 It's like test points on hydraulic circuits to see behaviour at a point.

+# Get Started

+To run in notebook edit form and iterate on the design:
+    `uv run marimo edit`

+To run in script form and get model output:
+    `uv run ./examples/codecad-nb.py --help`

 # Roadmap

 Currently thinking to: